yeslogic/prince-docs/docs/prince-output.md

 -   if the [`-prince-pdf-paper-tray`](css-props.md#prop-prince-pdf-paper-tray) property is set, or
 -   if the [`-prince-pdf-duplex`](css-props.md#prop-prince-pdf-duplex) property is set.

+The PDF/A-[123]a profiles and the PDF/UA-1 profile require tagged PDF, and will automatically enable it.
 To enable tagged PDF without using one of the profiles that already imply it, the command-line option [`--tagged-pdf`](command-line.md#cl-tagged-pdf) can be used.

 Prince supports PDF object streams to reduce the size of tagged PDFs.
 This can be disabled by the command-line argument [`--no-object-streams`](command-line.md#cl-no-object-streams) or from JavaScript via the [`PDF.objectStreams`](js-support.md#window.PDF.objectStreams) boolean property.